ballerina-platform/ballerina-dev-website/swan-lake/learn/processing-data-events/using-language-integrated-queries.md

 2. Copy the Ballerina code above and create an `order_service.bal` file.

-3. Eecute the command below to start the HTTP service, which accepts product order requests.
+3. Execute the command below to start the HTTP service, which accepts product order requests.

 ```bash
 bal run order_service.bal